 Spatial Errors.
 If there are big gaps, numbers outside the circle, or numbers on only one side of the circle, this is more common in Parkinson’s disease with dementia, Lewy body dementia and vascular dementia, and less common in people with Alzheimer’s.

-The Modified Clinical Dementia Rating (CDR) – this is another test that is fast, easy, and can be taken by family members and caregivers without medical training.
+This is another test that is fast, easy, and can be taken by family members and caregivers without medical training.
 It simply involves answering questions about a loved one’s behavior, nothing is required of the individual who may have dementia.
-Our organization has created an online version of the CDR Test here.
+An online version of the Modified Clinical Dementia Rating Test here.

-The Mini-Mental State Exam (MMSE) – the MMSE is a multi-question test that asks the subject to demonstrate a wider array of knowledge and mental skills.
-This takes longer and can be distressing to the test-taker, and so the CDT usually comes before the MMSE.
+The Mini-Mental State Exam is a multi-question test that asks the subject to demonstrate a wider array of knowledge and mental skills.
+This takes longer and can be distressing to the test-taker, and so the Alzheimer’s Clock-Drawing Test usually comes before the Mini-Mental State Exam.
 A physical examination and brain scans are also part of the diagnosing procedure, and can also be both time-consuming and distressing.
-This is why it’s best to begin with the simple CDT.
+This is why it’s best to begin with the simple Alzheimer’s Clock-Drawing Test.